Guru Tegh Bahadur Nagar metro station

-The Guru Tegh Bahadur Nagar metro station is located on the Yellow Line of the Delhi Metro in Guru Teg Bahadur Nagar (Kingsway Camp).
-It is the last underground station on the northern end of the Yellow Line of Delhi Metro.
+Guru Tegh Bahadur Nagar (GTB Nagar) is a metro station located on the Yellow Line of the Delhi Metro.

+The station serves the area of Guru Tegh Bahadur Nagar, Delhi (also known as Kingsway Camp) and other adjoining localities.
+It is the last underground station on the northern end of the Yellow Line.

+Guru Tegh Bahadur Nagar was earlier known by its abbreviated name, GTB Nagar, until June 2019, when it was renamed to its current full name.